What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 1. Before starting a project, it is important to define the metrics (KPIs) by which success will be measured.

-2. Tie the agent's work to profit — measure how much money it saves or earns, not how complex its architecture is.
+2. Tie the agent's work to profit - calculate how much money it saves or earns, not how complex its architecture is.

-3. Lower AHT (Average Handling Time): the time spent per request is a direct efficiency metric.
+3. Reduction in AHT (Average Handling Time): the time spent on one request is a direct measure of efficiency.

 4. Agents can reduce AHT by 40%.